scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 It provides pre-configured applications for a range of geospatial use cases, including storage, publishing, viewing, analysis and manipulation of data.
 It also contains sample datasets and documentation.
+[1g]
 '''

-The OSGeo-Live is formally a project of the Open Source Geospatial Foundation (OSGeo), an international body modeled on the Apache Foundation [3].
-Eight years ago, there existed several very large and growing open-source geospatial projects, whose founders and developers decided would benefit from a common legal and technical infrastructure.
-Those projects included GRASS, Mapserver, GDAL and QGis.
-At the same time. the OSGeo-Live began with a smaller open project based in Australia that sought to build an "easy to try and use" software environment for these and other spatial data applications.
-After some discussion and planning conducted between a handful of intrepid principals across the globe on the Internet, the nascent OSGeo-Live project committed itself to the larger OSGeo Foundation structure in its second year.
+The OSGeo-Live is a project of the Open Source Geospatial Foundation (OSGeo), an international body modeled on the Apache Foundation [2g].
+In 2006 there existed several large and growing open-source geospatial software projects, whose founders and developers decided would benefit from a common legal and technical infrastructure.
+Those projects included GRASS, Mapserver, GDAL and later, QGis.
+At roughly the same time, the OSGeo-Live began as a smaller open project based in Australia that sought to build an "easy to try and use" software environment for these and other spatial data applications.
+After some discussion and planning conducted between a handful of intrepid principals across the globe on the Internet, the nascent Live project committed itself to the larger OSGeo Foundation structure in its second year.
+The OSGeo Live is not the only attempt at building such an environment [3g]

 More than fifty (50) open-source projects now actively maintain and improve their own install scripts, examples and documentation.

-After long years of "tepid" progress and iteration, a combination of techincal stability, tool sets, community awareness and clearly-defined steps to contribute, provided the basis for substantial growth.
+After long years of "tepid" progress and iteration, a combination of technical stability, standardized tool sets, community awareness and clearly-defined steps to contribute, provided the basis for substantial growth.
 The OSGeo-Live is now very stable, easily incorporates advances in components, and widely adopted.

-OSGeo-Live is now very stable, easily incorporates advances in components, and widely adopted.
-Let's look at each of these building blocks briefly:
+Let's look at each of these building blocks briefly.

 Technical Stability
 ^^^^^^^^^^^^^^^^^^^